-‘Part introspective pop/rock singer/songwriter, part bluesy soul man and classic rocker--but ALL heart.
-Seamlessly alternating between guitar and piano, Freddie Long draws from an extensive repertoire of classic and popular songs, as well as select original compositions.'
+‘Part introspective pop/rock singer/songwriter, part bluesy soul man and classic rocker--but ALL heart, seamlessly alternating between guitar and piano, woven together with his powerful voice'

 Over the past decade-plus, Freddie Long has cultivated local musical roots into an act recognized throughout the eastern US and beyond.
 The singer/songwriter that calls Frederick County, MD home has garnered numerous music awards, opened for many major national acts, had music licensed and aired internationally, and secured corporate promotional partnerships, all in addition to recording three full albums of original material and playing thousands of shows up and down the eastern half of the US.

 The story began as such: Fresh out of Lebanon Valley College and looking to continue his career in music with a larger live arrangement, songwriter/performer Freddie Long began to audition musicians for a full band, finding some of the most talented players in his area.
 Long and the other members had found something special--they were already gigging at popular clubs and festivals and receiving many positive responses within the first few weeks of playing together.